previous next up top

 Formatted IO as an embedded DSL: the final view

 We present a dual solution to the problem of type-safe sprintf and sscanf sharing the same format descriptor.
-Previously, we defined the embedded domain-specific language (DSL) of formatting patterns in the initial style, as a data type.
+Previously, we defined the embedded domain-specific language (DSL) of format descriptors in the initial style, as a data type.
 The language can also be defined in the final style.
 To the end user, the difference is hardly noticeable: all the examples of the initial solution work as they are (modulo a few adjustments caused by the monomorphism restriction).
 However, whereas the initial style required GADT, the final solution is entirely in Haskell98.
 Despite often-heard disparagement, Haskell98 is powerful enough for type-indexed terms, thought to require GADTs or similar dependent-type-like extensions.

 The transformation from the initial to the final style follows the correspondence referenced below.
 In fact, the final implementation was `derived' from the initial implementation by Emacs `code movements'.
 Once the syntax errors have been fixed, the code worked on the first try.